eliacharfe/deepdaily/README.md

 **Responsibilities:**
 - Performs web search to find relevant learning materials
 - Scores sources using a custom domain-ranking system
-  (e.g., official docs > trusted platforms > low-quality sites)
-- Filters out noisy or low-value sources (e.g., forums, spam)
+- Filters out noisy or low-value sources
 - Selects the most relevant resources based on topic and difficulty level

-**Output:**
-- Curated list of high-quality, context-aware resources

 ---